LucasJWilliams/callchanges/content/docs/060-the-raise/index.md

 What can also often happen is the 2 and 3 leave too much of a space – they don’t keep close enough to the treble, and can end up taking up more than half the space that each complete row needs to take up.
 On the smaller bells you really should feel that you are pushing the handstrokes right in and holding the backstrokes up.
 It’s a drive.

-Even more common though is the treble just not going up at a speed that suits all the other ringer and not understanding what is going wrong – too fast and you lose those who cannot pull hard enough or keep up – too slow and others will go up too fast.
+Even more common though is the treble just not going up at a speed that suits all the other ringers and not understanding what is going wrong – too fast and you lose those who cannot pull hard enough or keep up – too slow and others will go up too fast.

-The bottom line is that “The tenor sets the pace” – you cannot go up faster than the tenor can manage or they will end up with a hernia (common tenor ringer condition).
+The bottom line is that “**The tenor sets the pace**” – you cannot go up faster than the tenor can manage or they will end up with a hernia (common tenor ringer condition).
 So the tenor effectively sets the pace, and the other bells fit in.

 If you all start together, go up steadily with the treble making sure to strike immediately after the tenor both strokes, it ought to work.
 “It’s not rocket science -you just follow the bell in front of you.”